 Army Veteran Sophia Eccleston is a member of the External Affairs team at Florida Power and Light Company (FPL).

-As an External Affairs (EA) manager in Palm Beach County, Sophia is responsible for advocating with local elected officials and key community stakeholders on behalf of FPL.
-Before joining EA, she worked as a solar developer and developed large-scale solar projects located in Desoto, Manatee, and Charlotte Counties.
+As a Sr. External Affairs (EA) manager in Palm Beach County, Sophia is responsible for advocating with local elected officials and key community stakeholders on behalf of FPL.
+Prior to joining EA, she worked as a solar developer and developed large-scale solar projects located in Desoto, Manatee, and Charlotte Counties.

 Sophia has a bachelor’s degree in Criminal Justice and a MBA with a concentration in Organizational Psychology and Development.
 She is a certified organizational development professional (OD) and holds a Lean Sig Sigma green belt certification.
 She completed a training program on Leadership and Negotiations from Harvard Law School and is also an Alumni of Leadership Palm Beach County.